mheap/nexmo-developer/_tutorials_tabbed_content/client-sdk/guides/messaging/typing-indicators-producer/java.md

 // call this when users starts typing conversation.startTyping();

-// call this when users stops typing conversation.stopTyping();
+// call this when members stops typing conversation.stopTyping();
 ```